greird/chordictionary-website/README.md

 Chordictionary - demo website
 ======

-This is just the demo website for ChordictionaryJS, a web-based dynamic chord recognition and generation for any fretted instrument.
+This is just the demo website for ChordictionaryJS, a web-based dynamic chord recognition and generation library for any fretted instrument.
 It converts common chord tab notation, such as `x32010`, into its graphical representation, recognizes the chord and returns its real name and composition.

 ChordictionaryJS is available here: https://github.com/greird/chordictionaryjs